Jewellery & water, have you ever wondered about it?

 - Only clear, cold to lukewarm water is safe for most of your precious jewellery.
 It means that any other type such as sea water, pool water or any water with added corrosive or abrasive chemicals, as well as hot water, may affect it.

-- we are talking about precious jewellery only.
+- I am talking about precious jewellery only.
 That excludes fashion jewellery, vintage or antique pieces, and most wristwatches.
 The manufacturing of those pieces may have included using water-soluble glues, water-based colours, biodegradable materials or making processes like shaping or texturing.
-Water or even just dampness will affect them irreversibly.
+Water or even just dampness or moisture will affect them irreversibly.

 That said, not all precious jewellery is safe with water: